Carokyp/Forest-Pals/README.md

 __Frameworks, Libraries & Programs Used__

 * [Bootstrap 5](https://getbootstrap.com/docs/5.3/getting-started/introduction/): was used for responsive layout, button styling, and utility classes
-* [Google Fonts](https://fonts.google.com/): was used to import the 'Baloo 2' and 'Quicksand' fonts into the style.css
+* [Google Fonts](https://fonts.google.com/): was used to import the 'Baloo 2', 'Quicksand', and 'Poppins' fonts into the style.css
 * [Font Awesome](https://fontawesome.com/): was used to add icons for aesthetic and UX purposes.
 * [GitHub](https://github.com/): is used as the repository for the project's code after being pushed from Git.
 * [Photoshop](https://www.adobe.com/uk/products/photoshop.html): was used for early design to help get a better idea of which colors and images would suit the website.
 It was also used to resize and edit pictures, as well as create the menus and color palette